phone 0800 011 3200

 How to complain

-You should complain in writing to your local authority or integrated health and social care partnership.
-The complaint should be investigated by someone other than the person who made the original decision.
+You can make your complaint in person, by phone, in writing or by email directly to the local authority or integrated health and social care partnership.
+Details of the organisation’s complaints handling procedure and how to get in touch will be advertised on their website.
+The complaint should be handled by someone other than the person who made the original decision.

-Frontline resolution should be completed within 5 working days, though may be extended to 15 days.
-The investigation stage should be completed within 20 days.
+Frontline response should be completed within 5 working days.
+The investigation stage should be completed within 20 working days.
+The timelines may be extended in special circumstances; the organisation will let you know if they need more time.

 If you're not satisfied by the response from the council